The Genevieve Francis Memorial Fund

 Inspired by Jana Headrick, the Nikanus Red Dress Leadership Award is presented to Indigenous youth age 15-25 who have demonstrated strong leadership in the areas of sport, culture, and community.
 Applicants must identify as an Indigenous women or girl and reside or be studying within Atlantic Canada.
 Applicants do not need to be enrolled in post-secondary education to be eligible.

 The creation of the award was in recognition of the North American Indigenous Games being hosted in Kjipuktuk (Halifax) and surrounding areas in July 2023.
 The award came together in partnership with the 2023 North American Indigenous Games Host Society Red Dress Committee.
-This years award is made possible through the generosity of Dan & Dorothy Gibson.
+The 2024 award is made possible through the generosity of Dan & Dorothy Gibson.

 To apply, individuals are asked to share about the role sport and culture has played in their own journey towards a greater understanding of themselves and their community.
 Individuals are welcome to use inspiration from the prompts listed below for their submission: